sl-solution/InMemoryDatasets.jl/docs/src/man/map.md

    5 │        5         2        0.4
 ```

-In the following example, we `map` some functions on columns of a data set which one the column has a `format`.
+In the following example, we `map` some functions on columns of a data set which one of the columns has a `format`.

 ```jldoctest
 julia> ds = Dataset(x1 = 1:5, x2 = [1,2,1,2,1])